Overview

 rats made diabetics either temporarily by oral glucose tolerance test (first case) or definitely by subcutaneous

 injection of alloxan (second case).
-It was observed a striking decrease of the hyperglycemic arrow (p < 0.05)
+It was observed to have a striking decrease of the hyperglycemic arrow (p < 0.05)

 in the first case, with 300 mg/kg administrated 90 minutes before starting the test.
 In the second case,